Tuning Random Generators: Property-Based Testing as Probabilistic Programming: Automatically Tuning a Generator

 Now that we can efficiently compute gradients of the objective function, we can use gradient descent to automatically tune the generators.
 But a key performance challenge still remains: for entropy-based objectives (\autoref{sec:objectives-spec-entropy}), the objective functions themselves enumerate all possible test cases, as they are expectations with respect to the generator distribution.
 For example, consider the entropy objective function below, written as an expectation.

 Computing exact gradients for this function requires differentiating inference for all possible test cases that the generator can produce, which is not amenable to scaling.
-To scale this computation, one may approximate the objective function via Monte Carlo sampling~\cite{pml1Book}, as expectations can be approximated by averaging the expectand\footnote{In the expression \(\mathop{\mathbb{E}_{x \sim p(.)}} [f(x)]\), \(f(x)\) is the expectand.} over $N$ samples.
+To scale this computation, one may approximate the objective function via Monte Carlo sampling~\cite{monte-carlo-book}, as expectations can be approximated by averaging the inner expression over $N$ samples.
 The resulting computation graph looks like \autoref{fig:commute}.
 However, to compute the gradients over this computation graph, one needs to differentiate through the sampling operation, but as a discrete operation, it is not differentiable.

 To resolve this issue, we adapt a well-known gradient estimation technique from the literature, REINFORCE~\cite{REINFORCE}, to our context of automated generator tuning.
 Specifically, for entropy based objective functions, we can estimate its gradient as follows.
-We include the derivation in~\autoref{appendix:gradient-estimation}.
+We include the derivation in \mbox{Appendix C}.

 The equation above eliminates the need to differentiate through the sample operation.
 Instead it reformulates the gradient as another expectation, known as a \textit{gradient estimator}, which can be directly computed from the samples by the same process as \autoref{fig:commute}.
-Note that in the computation of the expectand for each sample, \ld is used to compute an exact gradient at that sample.
+Note that in the computation of the inner expression for each sample, \ld is used to compute the contained gradient exactly.